Helldivers 2: Crossovers

 On 18 December 2024, Arrowhead released a crossover event with the Killzone franchise, releasing downloadable content for players to purchase with in-game currency.
+On 11 December 2025, Arrowhead announced the return of these items as part of the "Helldivers 2 x Killzone Legendary Warbond" releasing on 18 December 2025.
+Arrowhead announced that any players who purchased the Killzone items previously, would receive the Warbond for free.

-On 12 August 2025, a trailer for the launch of Helldivers 2 on Xbox also teased a potential crossover with Halo 3: ODST.
-On 19 August 2025, the crossover was confirmed with the "Helldivers 2 x Halo: ODST Legendary Warbond" releasing on 26 August 2025.
+On 12 August 2025, a trailer for the launch of Helldivers 2 on Xbox teased a crossover with Halo 3: ODST.
+The "Helldivers 2 x Halo: ODST Legendary Warbond" was subsequently released on 26 August 2025.